shupershuff/Diablo2RLoader/README.md

 # Notes #
 ## Graphics Performance Recommendations ##
 If you don't want your Diablo games to run like a slideshow, here are some tips.
-You'll of course need to adjust based on your hardware and setup.
+You'll of course need to adjust based on your hardware and setup.<br>
+I will quickly note that RAM/VRAM is usually the limiting factor, if you're seeing crashes, it's probably due to not enough RAM (your GPU will borrow system RAM when VRAM is fully utilised).
 1. IMPORTANT.
-Set an Frame Rate (FPS) cap in the graphics options.
+Set an Frame Rate (FPS) cap in the games graphics options.
 Recommend 60 but adjust depending on your GPU power and instances you're running.
 This will prevent each instance from trying to fully utilise your GPU compute.
+Additionally, you can set maximum frame limits for when the game is minimized, see the video [Set Background FPS for D2r or other games AMD & NVIDIA](https://www.youtube.com/watch?v=uy471s1m-B0) for more info.
 2. Reduce graphics settings in game to performance over quality.
 3. Run games in Windowed mode.
 Especially if you have more than one monitor.
 Not only will it save you performance, it's waaaay easier than alt tabbing.
 4. In addition to changing your settings to launch the game in windowed mode, you should also make your secondary account windows smaller (ie lower resolution) to save on GPU utilisation.
 You can adjust resolution from the in game menu or simply by shrinking the window.
 If need you can of course do the opposite and maximise one of the smaller windows if you are playing another character for a bit.
 5. If you are wanting different graphics settings for different accounts (eg different FPS cap, different audio settings, different resolution, nicer graphics settings etc etc), then I would highly recommend making use of the QOL features of this script.
 The automatic settings switcher can be used so that each account loads with it's own settings at launch.
 There is also the manual setting switcher feature if you want to define what settings file to load for a given account.
-See the relevant sections above for more info.
+See the relevant sections ([5.
+Auto Settings Switcher](#5-auto-settings-switcher-optional-but-recommended) and [6.
+Manual Settings Switcher](#6-manual-settings-switcher-optional)) for more info.
 6. Obviously if you run other graphic demanding things like wallpaper engine in the background, this will hurt your overall FPS.
 Some wallpapers will have neglible impact but some are noticably impactful on performance.
 7. Make use of hardware monitoring software to see how much you are utilising RAM, CPU, GPU - Processor and GPU - VRAM.
 If you are under or overutilised you can adjust your settings accordingly for the best experience.

 **My setup**<br>
-Note that on my specs (5950x, RTX2080s (which has 8GB VRAM), 32GB RAM), I run my instances on the lowest graphics options possible. <br>
+Note that on my specs (5950x, RTX2080s (which has 8GB VRAM), 32GB RAM), I run my instances on the lowest graphics options possible.<br>
 DLSS is set to ultra performance.
 Framerate (FPS) caps for secondary accounts are around 50fps.
 For my primary account I set the FPS cap to 60fps.<br>
 <br>
 With 3 instances (2 windows at approx 1280x780 resolution, 1 window (primary account) at 2556x1373 resolution, The CPU is barely used, Memory is about 85% utilised, VRAM is 80% utilised and GPU is about 85-90% (6800MB).<br>